 It is usually necessary to have a different EAN-13 barcode for each different product variation (each different size, colour, design etc).
 Certain products, such as greeting cards or post cards, sometimes use just one barcode number (although often with a 2-digit supplement at the end – ie. EAN13+2 format).

 Yes.
 The bar codes that we supply are GS1-origin barcodes that are unique worldwide.
 They are suitable for use on any retail product (although if you have a book or magazine you might want to get an ISBN or ISSN number instead).

 To our knowledge, the barcodes we sell are accepted by every retailer in Hong Kong.
 If you are planning to export your product overseas, there are a few retailers that won’t accept our barcodes because they have a specific requirement that you must be a member of GS1 (these stores are Kroger’s and Walmart in the USA, Woolworths in Australia, and Super Retail Group in Australia and New Zealand).

 Yes.
 The barcodes we sell are international codes.
 They can be used in any country in the world.
-We have been in business for almost seven years, and have customers that are using our barcodes in Asia, Europe, America, the Middle East, and the Pacific Islands.
+We have been in business since 2007.
+We have customers that are using our barcodes in Asia, Europe, America, the Middle East, and the Pacific Islands.

 Yes.
 Our barcodes come from UCC (now called GS1-US), which is the official barcode body.
 UCC (the Uniform Code Council) first allocated our barcodes to a company in the USA (before UCC started charging annual membership fees).
 This company then on-sold a large block of numbers that they didn’t need, and we purchased some of these.